 CHOOSE THE RIGHT POTATO

-First things first, choosing the right spud variety is essential to the fluffy interior, crispy exterior that we’re surely all seeking.
+First things first, choosing the right spud variety is essential to the fluffy interior, crispy exterior that we’re surely all seeking from our ideal homemade chips.
 General wisdom suggests that you want a floury – as opposed to waxy – variety, such as King Edward’s or Maris Piper.

 Of course, skinny and chunky both have their merits, and there’s even a case for skin-on at times, so let personal preference guide you.
 We at IDEAL like a chip somewhere between skinny and chunky, as the ratio of outside to inside is perfect.
 What is important is to cut all of your chips to the same size, so they cook at the same speed, and consistency is achieved.